 - The abstract itself may not exceed a word count of 300, including tables.
 The 300-word limit does not include title or author(s) information.

-- When using abbreviations, spell out in full the first mention, followed by the abbreviation in parentheses.
+- When using abbreviations, spell out in full in the first mention, followed by

-- Check accuracy of spelling, grammar, and punctuation: Your poster abstract will appear in print exactly as you submit it; thus any errors, misspellings, incorrect hyphenations, or deviations from good grammatical usage will appear in the published abstract.
+- Check accuracy of spelling, grammar, and punctuation: your poster abstract will appear in the Journal of Cardiovascular Nursing exactly as you submit it.
+Thus, any errors, misspellings, incorrect hyphenations, or deviations from good grammatical usage will appear in the published abstract.